-With this strategy, the end goal is about retirement (and hoping you have enough at a ripe old age) versus intentionally building a portfolio that will produce financial freedom.
+In a "retirement strategy," the end goal is about retirement (and hoping you have enough at a ripe old age) versus intentionally building a portfolio according to a "financial freedom strategy."
 Retirement and Financial Freedom are two totally different desired outcomes/results.
 There is too much to go into detail here - but, this is the thinking and strategies I teach in my mastermind.